All posts

 Introduction

-Recently, I configured an ASR9K from scratch using configuration lines from another device.
-Unlike IOS XE, IOS XR allows comments to be included directly alongside configuration commands.
+During the migration of an ASR9K configuration from another device, the occasion arose to explore one of the features that distinguish IOS XR from IOS XE: native support for comments directly within the configuration.
 In IOS XE, comments cannot be saved within the running configuration.
-Using the ! character, comments are not stored in NVRAM or in the active configuration file, and do not appear when executing show running-config command.
-The situation is different with IOS XR.
-On this platform, it is possible to include comments directly within the configuration.
-These comments are stored together with the rest of the configuration, making them visible in the output of commands such as show running-config.
+When using the ! character, comments are not stored in NVRAM or in the active configuration file, and do not appear when executing the show running-config command.
+IOS XR, however, behaves differently.
+On this platform, comments can be included directly in the configuration and are stored alongside the rest of it, making them visible in the output of commands such as show running-config.

 How to Insert a Comment in IOS XR

-To insert a comment in the configuration, use the ! character before committing the changes.
+To insert a comment in the configuration, the ! character must be entered before committing the changes.
 The comment is associated with the configuration command that follows.
-A simple example is shown below, based on the following topology.
+An example, based on the following topology, is shown below.

-A simple OSPF adjacency in Area 0 has been configured between the two PEs.
-PE-TEST-1 advertises the network 1.1.1.1/32 (which corresponds to the IP address assigned to the local Loopback 0 interface) to PE-TEST-2.
-Below is the configuration of PE-TEST-1.
+A simple OSPF adjacency in Area 0 has been configured between the two routers.
+R1 advertises the network 1.1.1.1/32 (which corresponds to the IP address assigned to the local Loopback 0 interface) to R2.
+Below is the configuration of R1 and R2.

 3router ospf 1